gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Domains contains information about which domains shall be included/excluded for this provider.</p>
+<p>Domains contains information about which domains shall be included/excluded for this provider.
+Deprecated: This field is deprecated and will be removed in a future version of Gardener.</p>
 </td>
 </tr>
 <tr>